iotaledger/iota-wiki/tutorials/pages/shimmerevm-hardhat.md

 :::note

-The sample project used here comes from the [<ins>Hardhat Quickstart guide</ins>](https://hardhat.org/getting-started/#quick-start), as well as its instructions.
+The sample project used here comes from the [Hardhat Quickstart guide](https://hardhat.org/getting-started/#quick-start), as well as its instructions.

 :::